chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ✅ **DO** name test projects in the format `[name of project under test].tests` ensuring that the suffix `tests` is always used.
 This makes it easy to identify test projects especially when you want to apply filters like in `Directory.Builds.props` or in build pipelines.

-✅ **DO** name test files with the same name as the file being tested with suffix Tests i.e. `UtilsTests.cs`
+✅ **DO** name test files with the same name as the file being tested with the suffix Tests i.e. `UtilsTests.cs`

 ✅ **DO** mirror the folder structure of what is being tested in tests - `/Services/Access/UserAccess.cs` -> `/Services.Tests/Access/UserAccessTests.cs`